LuCEresearchlab/expression-tutor-accessibility-tool/Converter/readme.md

 ```
 node --root or -r [nodeID]
 ```
-The command node with the attribute --root (shortcut -r), changes the root node of the tree diagram to nodeID, all the other nodes are changed to "not connected" and all the edges are deleted.
+The command node with the attribute --root (shortcut -r), changes the root node of the tree diagram to nodeID, all the other nodes are changed to status "NotConnected" and all the edges are deleted.

 ```
 node --find or -f [argument]
 ```
-The command node with the attribute --find (shortcut -f), prints in the terminal the node ID's and the nodes that contains the argument (a letter, number, symbol or word) that is passed to the function.
+The command node with the attribute --find (shortcut -f), prints in the terminal the node ID's and the nodes that contains the argument (a letter, number, symbol or word) that is passed to the function in the label of the node.

 ```
 node --expand or -ex [nodeID or "all"]